puppetlabs/puppet-docs/source/puppet/5.3/hiera_automatic.md

 ### Merge behaviours

 Hiera uses a hierarchy of data sources, and a given key can have values in multiple sources.
-By default, Hiera returns the first value it finds, but it also continues to search and merge all the values together.
+Hiera can either return the first value it finds, or continue to search and merge all the values together.
+When Hiera searches, it first searches the global layer, then the environment layer, and finally the module layer — where it only searches in modules that have a matching namespace.
+By default (unless you use one of the merge strategies) it is priority/"first found wins", in which case the search ends as soon as a value is found.

 > Note: Data sources can use the `lookup_options` metadata key to request a specific merge behavior for a key.
 The lookup function will use that requested behavior unless you specify one.